 Taking the Test

 Each of these companies use a similar collection method.
 After a customer purchases a test, they will receive a kit in the mail.
 Ancestry.com and 23andMe both use a saliva collection tube, whereas MyHeritage DNA and FamilyTreeDNA both use a cheek swab.
 These non-invasive collection kits do not require the subject to draw blood.
 They are simple to use and come with a detailed set of instructions.

 MyHeritage DNA, 23andMe and Ancestry.com require creation of an account in order for the test to be fully processed.
 FamilyTreeDNA will request an email address where the results can be sent.

 There are three types of tests offered for family history purposes: Y-chromosome tests, mitochondrial DNA tests, and autosomal DNA tests.
 The meaning behind these names will be explored below in the section titled “DNA Types.”

 All four companies offer an autosomal DNA test, and this is the only test offered at Ancestry.com, MyHeritage DNA and 23andMe.
 FamilyTreeDNA’s autosomal DNA test is called the “Family Finder.”
 In addition to the Family Finder autosomal DNA test, FamilyTreeDNA also offers several Y-chromosome and mitochondrial DNA tests.

 Although 23andMe includes some analysis of the Y-chromosome and mitochondrial DNA as part of their product, this analysis only investigates the very deep ancestry of these DNA types.
 Sometimes deep ancestry information can offer clues, but it does not provide enough information to draw genealogical conclusions.

 The test results from each of the companies differ from one another in some aspects, but have some basic shared elements.
 When your test results are ready, you will receive a notification to your email and you will be able to view them by logging into your account.
 Autosomal tests include ancestral ethnicity estimates as well as a list of genetic cousins or matches who are estimated relatives based on the amount of DNA that you share in common with them.
 Each company offers different tools for additional analysis of autosomal DNA test results.
-MyHeritage currently offers users the option to upload their raw DNA from other companies in order to receive a free ethnicity report and free matching.
+MyHeritage allows users the option to upload their raw DNA from other companies in order to receive an ethnicity report and genetic matching in their database.